rezafouladian/MacintoshPortable/docs/HardwareAndAccessories.md

 This expansion system allowed the Portable to be "docked" and connected to an external chassis containing two SE PDS slots.

 It used a PDS card installed in the Portable to connect the Portable's PDS bus to the expansion chassis.

+From BYTE magazine's November 1990 issue:
+> If you want to use a large-screen monochrome monitor with the Mac Portable, or connect the Portable to a mainframe computer system, you can use Second Wave's ExpanSE Home BaSE, a two-slot Mac SE card chassis.
+> The chassis serves as a base station for the Mac Portable, housing two standard Mac SE 68000 Processor Direct Slot cards.
+The Portable sits on top of and connects to the chassis through an included interface card and two cable assemblies.
+> Price: $995

+In the December 1990 issue of MacWorld, a seller listed the price as $895.

 ### Apple Battery Charger